TUD-CityAI-Lab/cityai-projects/master-projects/index.md

   <tbody>
     <tr>
       <td>
-      <li>Bridging the gap between discrete choice and machine learning models for choice behaviour analysis, see e.g. <a href="https://www.sciencedirect.com/science/article/pii/S1755534521000725">this paper</a> </li>
       <li>Extending discrete choice models and theory with images, see e.g. <a href="https://arxiv.org/abs/2308.08276">this paper</a></li>
       <li>Mapping liveability in the city (opportunities to work with/at the municipality of Rotterdam)</li>
       </td>